NISRA-Tech-Lab/99-teo-evawg-dashboard/README.md

 # EVAWG Quarto Dashboard

 ## Project Overview
 This project facilitates the creation of a Quarto-based website for the *EVAWG Gender-based Violence - Prevelance* dahsboard.

+Data for the dashboard is read in and prepared in files in the `data' folder.
+Once the data is read in, content (charts, maps, text etc) can be created on the various `.qmd` files within the `pages` folder.
+Once the publication content is created it can then be rendered and the output saved to the `docs` folder.

 ### Prerequisites